 From Environmental Regulation to Market Creation: How This Founder is Building the "Net" in Net Zero

 Few cleantech founders can say their journey began with a binder full of emission technologies handed to them in their first week on the job.
-But for Omar Abou-Sayed, founder of Vaulted, that early exposure to environmental challenges would later shape his approach to building a carbon removal company.
+But for Omar Abou-Sayed, Co-Founder & Executive Chairman of Vaulted Deep, that early exposure to environmental challenges would later shape his approach to building a carbon removal company.

 In a recent episode of Category Visionaries, Omar shared how his company is tackling the urgent challenge of carbon removal by leveraging proven technology in unconventional ways.
 But what makes his story particularly interesting isn't just the technology—it's how he's creating and capturing value in a market that barely existed a decade ago.